bookiza/bookiza.old.docs/_posts/2018-07-26-preprocessors.md

 categories: bookiza templates new project
 ---

-Bookiza comes in multiple flavors: Use HAML, PUG, markdown, SASS, LESS, Stylus or simply HTML as it is according to your preference.
+Bookiza comes in multiple flavors.
+Choose any combination you want!

+Use HAML, PUG, markdown, SASS, LESS, Stylus or simply HTML, CSS and JavaScript on pages of your book.

 There are two ways to configure Bookiza: